Local repulsion between zeros and critical points of the Gaussian Entire Function: Introduction and results

 The invariance of $G$ and $F$ under the Bargmann-Fock shifts implies that their zero sets are stationary in the standard sense.
 Moreover, a more careful argument that takes indices into account shows that the test disk used to compute the statistics $\eqref{eq_stats}$ can be replaced by any other disk of the same radius without affecting the stochastic properties (see Section \ref{sec_sim}).
+In contrast, the \emph{holomorphic critical points of $G$}, that is, the zeros of the holomorphic derivative $\partial G$ are not a stationary point process, and are indeed quite different from the critical points studied here.
+Holomorphic critical points arise naturally in the context of random polynomials, and have been studied in \cite{MR3689975} for polynomials with independent zeros and in \cite{MR3340325} for polynomials with Gaussian coefficients.

-First order statistics of critical points of random Gaussian functions have been calculated in \cite{MR2104882} in the more general context of complex manifolds, while \emph{large scale} second order statistics have been recently derived in \cite{fhkr24}.
-The correlation between zeros and critical points on complex manifolds was studied in \cite{MR3937291} also in the general context of complex manifolds.
+First order statistics of critical points of random GEF have been calculated in \cite{MR2104882} in the more general context of polynomial sections to fiber bundles on complex manifolds.
+In the same context, second order local correlations among critical points of GEF have been studied in \cite{MR2966361}, while \emph{large scale} second order statistics have been recently derived in \cite{fhkr24}.
+The correlation between zeros and critical points of GEF has been studied in \cite{MR3937291} also in context of complex manifolds.
 The asymptotic equivalence \eqref{eq_zc} provides a more quantitative version of one of the results in \cite{MR3937291} (when specialized to the complex plane).